SirSamiboi/cbl-project/README.txt

 How to run:

-- Open the MagicDefender folder
+- Open the MagicDefender folder with a program that can run Java files, such as Visual Studio Code
 - Run Main.java
 - Once the game is open, select "Start Game" to start a round, and enjoy :)